-You need to enable the driver's SSL parameter and adjust the other SSL parameters as needed.
-For information, see Section A.1.5, "Driver Parameters," on page 53.
+- 5e Click the LDAP Driver object, then click it again in the Identity Manager Driver Overview page. - 5f In the Keystore Path parameter, enter the complete path to the .keystore file. - 6 Enable the driver's SSL parameter and adjust the other SSL parameters as needed.
+For information, see Section A.1.5, "Driver Parameters," on page 49.

-Managing the Driver
+8 Managing the Driver